richard-hajek/godot-vm-docker/README.md

 ## Info
 - Natively allows one to use *Dockerfiles* within the editor
-- In-game objects can be made computer peripherals - making them accessible from within the container
+- In-game objects can be made container peripherals - making them accessible from within the container
-- Uses a separate *virtual machine* to run *Docker containers* (Meaning you cannot run other VMs without hacking the plugin, main focus is to support multiple Docker containers)
+- Uses a separate *virtual machine* to run *Docker containers*
 - Does *NOT* require privileges to run (achieving that was rough)

 ## Dependencies